Build Secure VM Images in Google Cloud with cnspec and HashiCorp Packer

 <image-name>: Disk has been deleted!

-Packer Plugin Mondoo sends the scan results to your account in Mondoo Platform.
-To view the scan report in the Mondoo Console, go to INVENTORY and find the report.
-You might need to refresh your browser.
+Packer plugin cnspec sends the scan results to your account in Mondoo Platform.
+To view the scan report in the Mondoo Console, navigate to INVENTORY, then ASSETS and select your asset.
+You may need to refresh your browser.

-Expand any of the checks in the policies that ran against your build to show additional documentation, audit, and remediation steps:
+Select any of the findings from your build to show additional documentation, audit, and remediation steps:

 After running the above example, you can navigate to the Storage Images of Google Cloud Console.